codefog/contao-news_categories/docs/frontend-modules.md

 ![](images/cumulative-filter.png)

+By default, the cumulative filter uses an intersection (x AND y) to filter news entries.
+That means, if you select categories A and B, then each news must belong to both categories the same time to be displayed.

+In case you would like to display news belonging to either category, select the `Filter by categories using union (cumulative only)` option in both cumulative filter module and respective news listing module.
+It will change the filtering behavior to use a union (x OR y) search instead of intersection.

 ### News modules

 The bundle overwrites the default news modules by adding the extra category related features to them.
 They are fully